 - Stop in at Malibu to check out the overpriced beach houses where many LA celebrities live (I was a tad excited to discover that Leo DiCaprio owns multiple places there!).
 If you’re hungry, head to Kristy’s where you can sit on the patio overlooking the ocean with some wine and wood fired pizza.

 California coast road trip extensions

-If you’ve got some time on your hands and want to attempt more than just Big Sur, here’s the extensions you can do.
+If you’ve got some time on your hands and want to attempt more of the California coast, here’s some extensions you can do.
 If you start at Crescent City or San Diego, you should be able to do the entire coastline in about 7-10 days (at a comfortable pace).

 Crescent City to San Francisco

 We did this drive in one day, but you can split it into two days for a more relaxed pace.

 - The giant Redwood trees of Redwood National and State Park grow right on the edge of the road and tower above you as you drive through.
 Be sure to stop at one of the many hiking trails for a walk through the forest.